automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Carnotaurus.md

 # Carnotaurus
-## Description: The shortest arms of any meat-eating dinosaur with horns to match.
+## The shortest arms of any meat-eating dinosaur with horns to match.